UTHealth-CCB/covid19_testnorm/README.md

 templates

-This folder contains the example template file for TestNorm WebserAPI using Flask.
+This folder contains the example template file for TestNorm WebAPI using Flask.

 Run